cognibox/mec/readme.md

 # Membership Expiration Changes  (MEC)

-Tool to analyse the changes to the business_unit object to analyse changes in membership
+Tool to analyse the changes to the business_unit object to analyse changes in membership Query In redash to use
+SBL - BU Object Changes

 From Microsoft Powershell use the following (requires Docker)
 > docker run --rm -it -v ${pwd}:/home/script/data $(docker build -t mec -q https://github.com/cognibox/mec.git) --for_month yyyy-mm <cbx_bu_change.xlsx> <results.xlsx>